5aisal/rock-paper-scissors-game/README.md

 # rock-paper-scissors-game
-rock paper scissors game through c language,simple code
+rock paper scissors game through c language just save the main game file and run in any compiler to play simple code for c language